 “Parents say tech disrupts the dinner table.”
 About a third of parents report that they never allow electronics at the table, but more than four in 10 say that devices are a disruption at family meals.

 We’d like to hear from you.
 We’re putting together additional content to help parents with these issues.
 Are you being eaten alive by the tech monster in your home?
+Have you found some ways to balance the blessing and the burdens of technology for your family?
 Tell us about your experience.
-Have you found some ways to balance the blessing and the burdens of technology for your family?
-Share your experiences with us in the comments section below.

 For some practical tips on overcoming some of these trends in your family, read “Helping Your Kids Think Straight About Social Media.”